 - (a) Any type of dangerous goods accident or incident, or the finding of undeclared or misdeclared dangerous goods should be reported, irrespective of whether the dangerous goods are contained in cargo, mail, passengers' baggage or crew baggage.
-For the purposes of the reporting of undeclared and misdeclared dangerous goods found in cargo, the Technical Instructions considers this to include items of operators' stores that are classified as dangerous goods. - (b) The first report should be dispatched within 72 hours of the event.
-It may be sent by any means, including e-mail, telephone or fax.
-This report should include the details that are known at that time, under the headings identified in (c) below.
-If necessary, a subsequent report should be made as soon as possible giving all the details that were not known at the time the first report was sent.
-If a report has been made verbally, written confirmation should be sent as soon as possible. - (c) The first and any subsequent report should be as precise as possible and should contain the data as explained in Appendix C of SLCAP 4400. - (d) Copies of relevant documents and any photographs taken should be attached to the report. - (e) A dangerous goods accident or incident may also constitute an aircraft accident, serious incident or incident.
+For the purposes of the reporting of undeclared and misdeclared dangerous goods found in cargo, the Technical Instructions considers this to include items of operators' stores that are classified as dangerous goods. - (b) Reporting should be as per SLCAIS 006. - (c) The first and any subsequent report should be as precise as possible and should contain the data as explained in Appendix C of SLCAP 4400. - (d) Copies of relevant documents and any photographs taken should be attached to the report. - (e) A dangerous goods accident or incident may also constitute an aircraft accident, serious incident or incident.
 Reports should be made for both types of occurrences when the criteria for each are met. - (f) The dangerous goods reporting form stated in the Appendix C of SLCAP 4400 should be used, but other forms, including electronic transfer of data, may be used provided that at least the minimum information of this AMC is supplied.